mrocklin/blog/_posts/work/2015-06-09-Categoricals.md

 inconveniently large or slow data.
 Good choices in storage format, compression, column layout, and data representation can dramatically improve query times and memory use.
-Each of these choices is as important as parallelism but aren't surrounded with the same hype and so are often overlooked.
+Each of these choices is as important as parallelism but isn't overly hyped and so is often overlooked.